July 22nd, 1954: Alison, NC

 She couldn’t see him when she walked out on the porch holding the gun.

 His hopes of a sweet old lady serving him apple pie and ice cream were dashed.
+He never really expected it anyway.
+He’d learned not to expect much from people.
 But he knew she had food and water in there, and he knew that he needed it.
 He sat behind the tree and waited a long time.
-Finally the light in the house went out.
+At last the light in the house went out.